AmoghPadukone/PO-PDF-Generator/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`

 ## Usage
 1. Open your web browser and go to `http://localhost:3000`.
 2. Fill out the purchase order details in the web interface.
 3. Click the "Generate PDF" button to create the purchase order.
-4. Optionally, enter an email address and click "Email PDF" to send the PDF.
-5. Download the generated PDF for your records.
+4. Download the generated PDF for your records.

 ## Customization

 If you want to customize the tool for your company's needs, here are a few ways to do it:

 - Adjust the PDF layout and styling in the PDFMake configuration.
+- The docdefination object is in the "DownloadButton Component".
 - Modify the form fields and layout in the React components.
 - Add additional features or integrations as required.